 The Trapped Meow

-If your cat has gotten out of the house or is trapped in another room, it may meow to let you know where they are.
+If your cat has gotten out of the house or is trapped in another room, it may meow and this can alert you to its location.

 It’s amazing how one small kitten can galvanize help and attention when needed.
-The cat was rescued.
+The kitten was rescued.

 The Contented or Happy Meow